ShipEngine/connect-website/reference/common-types.md

 {{ name }}
 ==========================
-This page lists the valid values for some of the common types that are used throughout a [ShipEngine Integration Platform](./../index.md) application.
+This page lists the valid values for some of the common types that are used throughout a [ShipEngine Connect](./../index.md) application.

 Charge Types
 -----------------------------------